nickmatsnev/ddd/snippets/reverse-a-positive-number-py.md

 ## Task

-This short snippet will help you reverse given number.
+This short snippet will help you reverse the given number.
 It converts the number to a string, writes it backward and converts to a number again.

 | Input | Output |
 | :---- | :----- |